CPS 721: An Introduction

 from learning in class with messages unrelated to lecture.

-if you know how to answer a question, or you know what the next step should be,
+If you know how to answer your instructor's a question, or you know what the next step in

 Among many other infractions,